Brian Dooreck MD

 How does the "gut-brain axis" function?

 Both neural and hormonal lines of communication combine to allow the brain to influence the activities of intestinal functional effector cells, such as immune cells, epithelial cells, enteric neurons, smooth muscle cells, and interstitial cells.
-These same cells are under the influence of the gut microbiota whose contributing role in brain-gut reciprocal communications has recently been assessed.
+The gut microbiota influences these same cells, whose contributing role in brain-gut reciprocal communications has recently been assessed.

 What is Dysbiosis?

-Is a condition that causes inflammation in the GI tract.
-Is a type of Gut microbiota dysbiosis characterized by a decrease in microbial diversity and an increase in pro-inflammatory species.
-This imbalanced microbiota is unable to protect from pathogenic organisms, that can trigger inflammation and produce genotoxins or carcinogenic metabolites.
+It is a condition that causes inflammation in the GI tract.
+It is a type of Gut microbiota dysbiosis characterized by decreased microbial diversity and increased pro-inflammatory species.
+This imbalanced microbiota cannot protect from pathogenic organisms, which can trigger inflammation and produce genotoxins or carcinogenic metabolites.

 The effects of dysbiosis in the gut?

 When your body is experiencing dysbiosis, your health may decline.
-From mild effects like cramps, diarrhea, and constipation, the gut microbiome affects how you overcome the problems.
-Symptoms of dysbiosis include digestive problems, acid reflux or heartburn, anxiety, depression, and other more severe chronic illness.
+From mild effects like cramps, diarrhea, and constipation, the gut microbiome affects how you overcome problems.
+Symptoms of dysbiosis include digestive issues, acid reflux or heartburn, anxiety, depression, and other more severe chronic illness.

 Studies have shown variations in the microbiome and the effect on various CNS disorders, including, but not limited to anxiety, depressive disorders, schizophrenia, and autism.